Subhamtyagi684/full-hospital/README.md

         Note: All four variables are mandatory for database configuration.

+    RUN 'npm i' command. if no errors, go to next step.

 STEP-2===============================================================
     run command 'npm run load' to add pre-requisites tables in database.